CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/graphical-user-interface/xorg.md

     [acnX.karolina]$ DISPLAY=:XX vglrun paraview
     ```

+!!! note
-Note: It is not necessary to run Xorg from the command line on the visualization servers viz[1-2].
-Xorg runs without interruption and is started when the visualization server boots.
+    It is not necessary to run Xorg from the command line on the visualization servers viz[1-2].
+Xorg runs without interruption and is started when the visualization server boots.<br> Another option is to use [vglclient][2] for visualization server.

 ## Running Blender (Eevee) on the Background Without GUI and Without Interactive Job on Karolina